BxB-Studio/Inputs-Manager/README.md

 - 0.3-beta
 	- Verified the Inputs Manager code
 	- Added the ability to check for inputs double press
-	- Optimized the code by adding some updating improvements and removed some unnecessary lines
+	- Optimized the code by adding some updating improvements and removing some unnecessary lines
 	- Updated the Utilities library
 	- Fixed some major bugs
 - 0.2-beta